emerconnelly/sysadmin/powershell-scripts/Remove-Basic365EmailAuthenticationProtocols/README.md

 - may be considered overkill if disabling at the 365 account & tenant level, but hey what do I know.

 ### Enable modern authentication for Outlook in Exchange Online
+- auto-enabled for all tenants made after August 1, 2017
 - https://learn.microsoft.com/en-us/exchange/clients-and-mobile-in-exchange-online/enable-or-disable-modern-authentication-in-exchange-online